jcreinhold/intensity-normalization/docs/readme.rst

 Contributing
 ------------

-**Help wanted!** See `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ for details and/or reach out to me if you'd like to contribute.
+**Help wanted!** See `CONTRIBUTING.rst <https://github.com/jcreinhold/intensity-normalization/blob/master/CONTRIBUTING.rst>`_
+for details and/or reach out to me if you'd like to contribute.
 Credit will be given!
 If you want to add a method, I'll be happy to add your reference to the citation section below.

 Test Package
 ------------